equalitie/ouisync-app/README.md

 ### Flutter

-The **OuiSync Flutter app** implements some build variants, specifically product flavors, as a way to control the inclusion of some tools in its releases.
+The **Ouisync Flutter app** implements some build variants, specifically product flavors, as a way to control the inclusion of some tools in its releases.

 Currently, there are three (3) flavors: